+'''

+Console.WriteLine(Environment.CurrentDirectory);

+Console.WriteLine(Environment.OSVersion.VersionString);

-''' Console.WriteLine(Environment.CurrentDirectory); Console.WriteLine(Environment.OSVersion.VersionString); Console.WriteLine("Namespace: {0}", typeof(Program).Namespace); '''
+Console.WriteLine("Namespace: {0}",

+typeof(Program).Namespace ?? "<null>");

+'''

 - 6. In SOLUTION EXPLORER, right-click on any file in the AboutMyEnvironment project and choose Open In Integrated Terminal. - 7.
 In TERMINAL, enter the command to run the project, as shown in the following command: dotnet run. - 8.
-Note the output in the TERMINAL window, as shown in the following output and in Figure 1.13:
+Note the output in the TERMINAL window, as shown in the following output:

+'''

+C:\cs13net9\Chapter01-vscode\AboutMyEnvironment

-C:\cs12dotnet8\Chapter01-vscode\AboutMyEnvironment Microsoft Windows NT 10.0.22621.0 Namespace: AboutMyEnvironment
+Microsoft Windows NT 10.0.26100.0

+Namespace: AboutMyEnvironment

+'''